Three wise monkeys: Variations

-Sometimes there is a fourth monkey depicted, Sezaru, also known as Shizaru ,who symbolizes the principle of "do no evil", which fits with the full quote from Analects of Confucius.
+Sometimes there is a fourth monkey depicted, Sezaru, also known as Shizaru, who symbolizes the principle of "do no evil," which fits with the full quote from the Analects of Confucius.
 The monkey may be shown crossing its arms or covering its genitals.
 Yet another variation has the fourth monkey hold its nose to avoid a stench and has been dubbed "smell no evil" accordingly.